-The World Health Organisation issued a declaration stating that violence against women as become “a global health problem of epidemic proportions.”
+The World Health Organization issued a declaration stating that violence against women as become “a global health problem of epidemic proportions.”

 Violence against women is a worldwide issue.
 Rape culture is everywhere even in our own society.
 There is too much violence everywhere against women.
 In all countries.
 According to the United Nations, 1 in 3 women worldwide have experienced physical or sexual violence and the majority of these are by an intimate partner.
 According to the same report, half of the women killed in 2012 were killed by their partners.
 1 in 20 men were killed under the same circumstance.